proplot-dev/proplot/docs/showcase.rst

 amount of space around the figure edge so that labels and whatnot are not cut off.
 Furthermore, despite all of the complex adjustments this requires, the original subplot aspect ratios are **always preserved**.
-Even when inner panels are present, the main subplot aspect ratios will stay fixed (see below for more on panels).
+Even when axes panels are present, the main subplot aspect ratios will stay fixed (see below for more on panels).

 You can disable this feature by passing ``tight=False`` to